boazbk/tcs/lec_19_cryptography.md

 ## Classical cryptosystems

 A great many cryptosystems have been devised and broken throughout the ages.
-Let us recount just one such story.
+Let us recount just some of these stories.
 In 1587, Mary the queen of Scots, and the heir to the throne of England, wanted to arrange the assassination of her cousin, queen Elisabeth I of
 England, so that she could ascend to the throne and finally escape the house arrest under which she had been for the last 18 years.
 As part of this complicated plot, she sent a coded letter to Sir Anthony Babington.